The Authority of Darkness

 Having the mind of Christ birthed within us is just the beginning of a conscientious and eternal love affair with God as our Father and Jesus Christ as our brother.
 After the birth comes the growth!
 And it is the spirit of Christ himself which is responsible to see to that growth within us!
 Will and do!
 Wisdom and power!

-But God has revealed them (the things which has God has prepared for them that love him) unto us by His spirit; for the spirit searches all things, yes, the deep things of God.
+But God has revealed them (the things which God has prepared for them that love him) unto us by His spirit; for the spirit searches all things, yes, the deep things of God.
 Now we have received, not the spirit of the world, but the spirit which is of God; that we might know the things that are freely given to us of God.
 But he that is spiritual discerns all things, yet he himself is discerned by no man.
 For who has known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.

 I Corinthians 2:10,12,15,16